-TBOS manages the full back office and accounting services of the agencies it looks after, including compiling and submitted the quarterly Intermediary reports.
-TBOS ensures that the agency is paying the contractors to correctly registered limited or umbrella companies and make the necessary recommendations should any contractor want to be paid through a non-viable method.
-TBOS also submits all of the nil returns for the perm-only agencies to ensure they are also remaining compliant with the Intermediary Reporting regulations.
+TBOS manages the full back office and accounting services for many recruitment agencies with a small part of this service attributed to compiling and submitting quarterly Intermediary reports on their behalf.
+Our specialist team ensures each agency is paying their contractors correctly through their limited company or umbrella company, with necessary recommendations made - should any contractor want to be paid through a non-viable method.
+Additionally, TBOS submits all of the nil returns on behalf of our perm-only agencies, this ensures they remain compliant with all Intermediary Reporting regulations.

-For more information on how TBOS can help manage your back office and accounting needs, including Intermediary Reporting, please contact our office.
+For more information on how TBOS can help manage your back office and accounting needs, including Intermediary Reporting, please contact our office on 0345 504 6333